digital-culture-seminar/pfernberg-poetry-repo/markov-generated-poem-final.md

 _Remorse_ is a lily of the speech.
-Cupiscent girlhood to the sun’s last rays.
-It’s tunes bring the world cold mornings and a Bolshevic ruble.
+Cupiscent girlhood to the sun’s last rays. n\It’s tunes bring the world cold mornings and a Bolshevic ruble.
 Que Piange: Where my love is, there is T. S. Eliot.

 Good art, in the art of poetry,